juborajnaofel/juborajnaofel/README.md

 ### Hi there 👋<br>
 <p align="left">

 🌟 In today's fast-paced tech world, where software solutions drive business innovation, I am a highly motivated software engineer with a track record of success.
-With over 2 years of hands-on experience designing, developing, and implementing software solutions, I am eager to take on a challenging role in a dynamic organization.
+With over 3 years of professional experience designing, developing, and implementing software solutions, I am eager to take on a challenging role in a dynamic organization.
 My goal is to leverage my technical expertise to contribute to the success of innovative software projects.

 🎓 My journey began with a solid foundation in Computer Science and Engineering, culminating in a BSc degree from United International University in Dhaka, Bangladesh (📚 CGPA: 3.84/4.00, Jan 2017 - July 2021).